Texas Instruments TMS1000: Description

 The TMS1000 family eventually included variants in both the original PMOS logic and also in NMOS and CMOS.
 Product variations included different sizes of ROM and RAM, different I/O counts, and ROMless versions intended for development or for use with external ROM.
 The original TMS1000 had 1024 x 8 bits of ROM, 64 x 4 bits of RAM, and 23 input/output lines.

 The TMS1000 family used mask-programmed ROM.
 Once the user had a debugged program ready to be committed to production, it would send the program to Texas Instruments who would then make a special mask to program the on-chip ROM.
 The ROM could not be altered in the field; the contents were fixed by the patterns laid down on the chip by the manufacturer.
-While this process had a high initial cost, the production cost was very low, making it suitable for high volume products (say, more than a few thousand items sold per year).
+While this process had a high initial cost, the production cost per unit was low, making it suitable for high volume products (say, more than a few thousand items sold per year).

 All internal data paths of the processor were 4 bits wide.
 Program ROM and data RAM were separately addressed as in a Harvard architecture; this became a typical characteristic of microcontrollers by many other manufacturers.

 The ALU had a carry flag to indicate overflow and facilitate multiple precision arithmetic.
 On-chip RAM was addressed by X and Y registers, where Y had 4 bits and X had either 2 or 3 bits depending on the size of RAM on the part.
 The program counter was 6 bits wide, with "page" and "chapter" registers to address up to 2 KB of ROM program memory.

 No stack was provided, but a register was provided to store the program counter and carry flag to allow for one level of subroutine (some members of the family allowed for 2 or 3 levels).
 No interrupt facility was provided.

 Some models had as few as 4 I/O lines because they had no on-chip ROM and the limited number of package pins were needed to access off-chip program memory.
 One version had special outputs for driving a vacuum fluorescent display, and a programmable logic array useful for driving seven segment displays.
 Four input lines were provided for purposes such as sensing keyboard inputs, and a varying number of output lines were provided to control external devices, or to scan the rows of a keyboard matrix circuit.